mefranklin6/Extron-Frontend-API/README.md

     }
     ```

-`GetAllElements` with no additional arguments will return names of all objects in the system, including processors, UI devices, buttons, sliders, popups, etc.
+- `get_all_elements` with no additional arguments will return names of all objects in the system, including processors, UI devices, buttons, sliders, popups, etc.

+- `set_backend_server` will change the backend server that the processor sends user interactions to.
+This is only intended to be used in case of server failure or temporary migration as the processor will try servers in the config.json first (and will fall back to the config.json servers upon processor reboot or power failure).
+Example:

+    ```JSON
+    {"type": "set_backend_server", "ip": "http://10.0.0.1:8080"}
+    ```

 ### RPC API Examples